Today in World War II History—March 6, 1940 & 1945

 Dutch resistance ambushes a truck at Woeste Hoeve, injuring Hanns Rauter, head of the Dutch SS.

-Medical evacuation flights begin from Iwo Jima, but come under artillery fire; for first time ever, a flight nurse (Ens.
+US begins medical evacuation flights from Iwo Jima, which come under artillery fire; for the first time ever, a flight nurse (Ens.
 Jane Kendeigh, Navy Nurse Corps) flies into an active battlefield.